drexed/active_object/README.md

 ```

 ####Try:####
-`try` and `try!` invokes the public method whose name goes as first argument just like public_send does, except that if the receiver does not respond to it the call returns nil rather than raising an exception. `Rails Safe`
+`try` and `try!` invokes the public method whose name goes as first argument just like public_send does, except that if the receiver does not respond to it the call returns nil rather than raising an exception.

 ```ruby
 "example".try(:upcase)      #=> "EXAMPLE"